Making Interactive maps in Python using GeoJSON and GitHub

 Finally, thanks to the magic of GitHub GeoJSON rendering, the map can be easily embedded on any web page !

-This is an interactive map, you can click on a marker to look at the details.
+This is an interactive map, you can click around and zoom to navigate.

 Maxime Borry, PhD.